csc-training/geocomputing_course/materials/job_types.md

 ## Array jobs

-[Array jobs](https://docs.csc.fi/computing/running/array-jobs/) are another way of taking advantage of Puhti's parallel processing capabilities for embarrassingly parallel tasks.
+[Array jobs](https://docs.csc.fi/computing/running/array-jobs/) are one way of taking advantage of Puhti's parallel processing capabilities for embarrassingly parallel tasks.
 Array jobs are useful when same code is executed many times for different datasets or with different parameters without the need to change your code.
 In GIS context, a typical use case would be to run some model on study area split into multiple files where output from one file doesn't have an impact on the result of another area.

 :::{admonition} Maximum job limits
 :class: warning

 Submitting an array job of 100 members counts the same as 100 individual jobs from the batch queue system's perspective.
-In Puhti, one can submit/run a maximum of 400/200 jobs at the same time (except for `interactive`, `test` and `gputest`, where the limits are  one or two.
-The maximum number of jobs that each user can submit per month should be kept below one thousand.
+In Puhti, one can submit/run a maximum of 400/200 jobs at the same time (except for `interactive`, `test` and `gputest`, where the limits are one or two).
+The number of submitted jobs per user per month should be kept below one thousand.

 :::